PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 ## Sandwich Recipe selection

+*Credit Nymphea for the modified Encounter recipes and the Title + Encounter + Humungo/Teensy recipes.*

 To use a preset recipe, select it from the dropdown.
 Otherwise, select Custom and use the Ingredients table to pick your ingredients.

 ### Preset Recipes: